Marianne R. Sutton

 Marianne is also a member of the Mid-Atlantic Association for Court Management (MAACM) and the National Association for Court Management (NACM).
 In June, 2002, the University of Missouri presented Marianne with her Chancellor's Certificate in Public Administration (CCPA).
 Marianne recently received her Chancellor's Advanced Certificate in Public Administration (CACPA) from the University and received her Advanced Chancellor's Certificate in Court Clerk Administration (CACCCA) in July of 2008.

 Volunteer and community service organizations with which Marianne is associated include Director for Women's Counseling Services, Birdsboro Community Memorial Center, and St. Joseph Medical Center Auxiliary Board.
 She is the Past President of the Birdsboro Rotary, Past President of the Birdsboro Women's Club and Past President of the Berks Muhlenberg Council of Republican Women.
 She is the Past President of the Pennsylvania Federation of Republican Women.
 Marianne also volunteers her time as past Co-Chair of the Berks County Employee Volunteer Council and past Co-Chair of the Berks County Employee Council United Way Campaign.
 She is also a past board member of the Berks County Prison Society (now known as Berks Connections/Pretrial Services).
 For her efforts in serving both the public and private sectors, Marianne was honored in the recently published Volume 1 of "Women in History" that was compiled by the Berks County Commission for Women.
 A complete listing can be found on the Associations web page.

 In January, 2014 Marianne and husband, Ken celebrated their 58th Anniversary.
-They have four daughters, thirteen grandchildren and seven great-grandchildren.
+They have four daughters, thirteen grandchildren and nine great-grandchildren.
 Marianne was a former business owner in Reading, Pennsylvania prior to her entrance into public service.